azibn/automated_exocomet_hunt/README.md

 ### Other files

-* The jupyer notebook figs.ipynb contains code to explore individual light curves, and makes most of the plots in the paper.
+* The jupyter notebook figs.ipynb contains code to explore individual light curves, and makes most of the plots in the paper.
+* XRPNotebook.ipynb contains the interactive version of single_analysis.py with Beta Pic as the target star.
 * The text file artefact_list.txt contains a list of artefacts found among candidates.
 * dr2.xml and young-cl.xml contain votables of stars from Gaia used in the HR diagrams.